 5. Chill out on the air conditioning

-We know how tempting it is to wack on the AC when you’re on holiday, but as sustainability becomes an even bigger topic, it’s worth encouraging guests to use it more economically during their stay.
-We’ve created a handy PDF on how to be more sustainable while on a villa holiday, so feel free to print this out and showcase it in your property.
+We know how tempting it is to turn on the AC when you’re on holiday, but as sustainability becomes an even bigger topic, it’s worth encouraging guests to use it more economically during their stay.

 6. Small changes that matter

-- Provide bicycles for to reduce the need of a car
+• Provide bicycles to reduce the need for a car